William Carney (politician): Tenure

 In 1979, Carney had the lowest income out of all of the members of the House of Representatives and had a 100% voting attendance rate.
 In 1980, the American Civil Liberties Union gave him a zero percent rating; Carney and Earl Hutto, the Democratic representative from Florida's 1st congressional district, were the only members of the House of Representatives to receive a zero percent rating.
-In 1981, President Ronald Reagan selected him as one of forty-eight people to meet with Pope Pope John Paul II during a refueling stop in Anchorage, Alaska.
+In 1981, President Ronald Reagan selected him as one of forty-eight people to meet with Pope John Paul II during a refueling stop in Anchorage, Alaska.
 On May 23, 1983, he became the chairman of Suffolk County Executive Peter Cohalan's reelection committee.

 In 1985, he was appointed to the House Committee on Armed Services during the 99th session of the House of Representatives.

 On October 8, 1985, he announced that he had changed his party affiliation from Conservative to Republican in an attempt to improve his chances of receiving the Deputy Minority Whip position.
 Tom Loeffler, the current Deputy Minority Whip, had announced that he would run for the Republican nomination in the 1986 Texas gubernatorial election.
 The Conservative Party leader in the 1st congressional district, Harold Haar, stated that he regretted Carney's decision, but that he understood why.

 On May 22, 1986, Carney announced that he would not seek reelection as his unpopularity was rising due to his support of the construction of the Shoreham Nuclear Power Plant.